Course #: ADV-09661

 Tue 8:30-11:30 Gund 318

-This required seminar introduces candidates in the MDesS Urbanism, Landscape, Ecology [ULE] concentration to the range of urban questions presently pursued by GSD faculty advising in this area.
-Through weekly readings, seminar presentations, research tutorials, and discussions, incoming MDesS ULE candidates will be introduced to the research agendas of several core faculty members working in this area.
-Each faculty member will present a distinct set of questions and methods with respect to contemporary urbanism, landscape, geography, or territory.
-From this introduction, and through the work of the seminar, candidates will be invited to identify a particular ‘problématique’ to inform their MDesS thesis from amongst the various agendas articulated in the seminar.
+This required seminar introduces candidates in the MDesS Urbanism, Landscape, Ecology [ULE] concentration to the range of research on urbanism and landscape presently pursued by GSD faculty.
+Through weekly readings, seminar presentations, research tutorials, and discussions, incoming MDesS ULE students are introduced to the research agendas of several core faculty members working in this area.
+Each faculty member will present a distinct set of questions and methods with respect to contemporary urbanism, landscape, geography, cartography, or territory.